Submission period April 9 - May 28, 2014

-You must be a resident of Canada.
+- You must be a resident of Canada.
 (We regret that the contest is not open to residents of Quebec.)

 - If you are under the age of majority in your province, you need a parent or guardian’s knowledge and consent to enter.

 - : AVI, MOV, WMV, MP4, MPEG, FLV, 3GP and 3G2

-Entries must be received by Holland Bloorview no later than March 17, 2013, 11.59 p.m.
+- Entries must be received by Holland Bloorview no later than May 28, 2014, 11.59 p.m.

-Judges look for creativity, emotional impact, film quality, as well as subject and storyline.
+- Your entry must incorporate the theme "bringing visibility to disability".
+The judging panel "Jury" will also look for creativity, emotional impact, film quality, as well as subject and storyline.

 You must have permission to use any copyrighted material such as music.
 Although Holland Bloorview is not providing legal advice, entrants should look for

-Holland Bloorview uses people-first language when describing disability (e.g. Pete has a disability vs. Pete is a disabled child) because,
+Holland Bloorview uses people-first language when describing disability (e.g. the Pete has a disability vs. Pete is a disabled child) because,

 Questions?
 Email us at firstname.lastname@example.org